Briojas/LudOS/docs/guides/unsigned-deployment.md

 ### 9. Verify OpenBox Window Manager

-OpenBox is required for Steam and game windows to display properly.
+OpenBox is required for Lutris and game windows to display properly.
 The setup script configured it automatically:

 ```bash
 # Verify OpenBox is running